National Anthropological Archives

 Immediate Source of Acquisition

 Most of the papers were originally donated to the Department of Anthropology, National Museum of Natural History.
-They were transferred to the National Anthropological Archives in 1973.
-There were accretions in 1977 and 1980.
+They were transferred to the National Anthropological Archives in 1973, with later additions in 1977 and 1980.

 Processing Information